 To explore avenues for future molecular characterization of the switchgrass ionome, we determined the genetic content of the 77 QTL intervals for genes and gene ontology (GO) terms.
-We first examined QTL colocalization with candidate genes from ionomic mapping studies in other plant species, and found six important candidate genes among others (Supplemental Table S5) in the QTL intervals affecting element accumulation in switchgrass.
+We first examined QTL colocalization with candidate genes from ionomic mapping studies in other plant species, and found six important candidate genes (Supplemental Table S5) in the QTL intervals affecting element accumulation in switchgrass.
 For example, Pavir.9NG231800, a homolog of MOT1, is located within the 1.5-LOD interval of the largest Mo content QTL (Chr09N@43.81).
 MOT1, which encodes a molybdate transporter, is responsible for the natural variation in Mo accumulation in A. thaliana and in rice (Baxter et al., 2008; Huang et al., 2019), and may play an important role in adaptation to acidic soils (Poormohammad Kiani et al., 2012).
 Pavir.7kg416470, a homolog of HKT1, was a candidate gene in the QTL interval on Chr07K which colocalized for six elements.
 HKT1 encodes a Na transporter, and is responsible for the variation of Na content in A. thaliana (Rus et al., 2006; Baxter et al., 2010), rice (Ren et al., 2005), and wheat (Munns et al., 2012).
 Interestingly, this candidate gene was in the QTL interval for Al, Ca, Fe, Mn, Sr, and Zn, and did not contain a QTL for Na content in our mapping population.
 Candidate genes for heavy metal-associated ATPases, which are homologs of HMA in A. thaliana and rice, were found in Cu (Chr01K@14.42 and Chr07K@26.27), Cd (Chr02N@85.72), and Zn (Chr02N@71.96) content QTL intervals.
 These genes are responsible for copper, cadmium and zinc, and zinc and cadmium transport, respectively.
 A sixth candidate gene, Pavir.9KG014451, was associated with the homolog of the A. thaliana MYB36.
 MYB36 is a MYB domain transcription factor that regulates the expression of the genes involved in the formation of Casparian strips.
 The absence of Casparian results in the changes in leaf content of Na, Mg, Zn, Ca, Mn, and Fe in A. thaliana (Kamiya et al., 2015).
-This candidate gene was in the QTL interval Ca (Chr09K@20.05), Mg (Chr09K@18.15), and Mn (Chr09K@20.05) content.
+This candidate gene was in the QTL colocalizing Ca (Chr09K@20.05), Mg (Chr09K@18.15), and Mn (Chr09K@20.05) content.

 To elucidate the cellular pathways associated with ion content in switchgrass, we also looked at GO term enrichment based on the gene content in our 77 QTL.
 We identified 405 unique enriched GO terms across the ionomic traits (p < 0.05).
 Overall, these QTL regions were enriched for GO terms of DNA-binding transcription factor activity, heme binding, and oxidoreductase activity (Supplemental Table S6).
 Among the macronutrients and analogs of macronutrients, the QTL regions of Mg were significantly enriched for GO terms of carbohydrate binding, protein transport, cell wall biogenesis, and signal peptide processing, among the 34 ontologies.
 Mg is involved in protein synthesis (approximately 75% of leaf Mg) and associated with chlorophyll pigments (15-20% of total Mg), mainly functioning as a cofactor for a series of enzymes involved in photosynthetic carbon fixation and metabolism (Cakmak & Kirkby, 2008; White & Broadley, 2009).
 K QTL regions were significantly enriched for GO ontologies of oxidoreductase activity, calcium and iron ions binding, and in particular, antioxidant activity.
 K, as a constituent of the plant structure, has a regulatory function in several biochemical processes related to protein synthesis, carbohydrate metabolism, and enzyme activation.
 K can enhance antioxidant defense in plants, which protects plants from oxidative stress in adverse environments (Hasanuzzaman et al., 2018).